MichaelMENG/git_learning/readme.md

 Hi,we are learning Git together.
 Have a good time!

-THIS IS MODIFIED IN 'temp' BRANCH.
+THIS IS MODIFIED IN 'master' BRANCH indeed !!!